 Not good for winter trips - Like all hollow fiber filters, the Micro can’t withstand freezing temperatures - it’s interior fibers will break.
 If you do take the Micro on a chilly trip, try to keep it from freezing by putting it in a ziplock bag at the bottom of your sleeping bag at night.

 Not ideal for large groups - Like most filtration methods, squeezing can become tedious over time, especially if you’re filtering a lot of water for a large group.
-When traveling in groups, bring a few Micros (1 for every 2-3 people maybe) to share the workload, or you may consider bringing a gravity filter.
+When traveling in groups, bring a few Micros (1 for every 2-3 people) to share the workload, or you may consider bringing a gravity filter.

 Squeeze pouches tend to wear out over time - Sawyer recently updated their pouches to make them more durable, which was an excellent update.
 That said, we almost always bring a backup pouch as they can break with a lot of use.

 Doesn’t filter viruses - If you’re traveling in North America, this isn’t a concern.
-But for international travel, you’ll want to check the location to see if viruses are something you need to protecting against.
+But for international travel, you’ll want to check the location to see if viruses are something you need to protect against.
 If so, filter first with the Micro, then throw in a Chlorine Dioxide pill for 100% protection.

-Weight, functionality, and affordability make the Sawyer Micro one of the best and most foolproof water filtration systems on the market.
-Also, it’s worth noting that Sawyer filters tend to be a very popular choice among thru-hikers who are notoriously tough on gear over thousands of trail miles.
+Weight, size, functionality, and affordability make the Sawyer Micro one of the best and most foolproof water filtration systems on the market.
+Also, it’s worth noting that Sawyer filters tend to be very popular among thru-hikers who are notoriously tough on gear over thousands of trail miles.
 Like all water filters, there are some downsides with the Micro, but we believe its pros heavily outweighs its cons.
 The Micro is our new favorite filter in Sawyer’s line-up and we highly recommend giving it a try.

 We hope this review was helpful in determining if the new Sawyer is the right backcountry filter for you.
 To see how the Micro stands up to the rest, check out our Best Backpacking Water Filters list.